Tine-m/docker-ci-intro/deck/DockerWebAppMySQLCompose.md

 ### Learning outcome

-* Be able to build a Docker image
-* Be able to run image in docker container
-* Be able to run image in docker container in detached mode (background)
+* BUser Docker compose to run web app and database together in network with docker compose

 ### Creating the docker-compose.yml configuration